Vertex Pharmaceuticals (VRTX) Q1 2017 Results - Earnings Call Transcript

 Tony Butler - Guggenheim Securities LLC

 Yeah.
 Thanks very much for taking the questions.
 Jeff, two if I may.
 In clinical trials, the size of the cohorts for VX-440 are vastly different from that of VX-152.
-And I'm just curious that as you roll out the press release later in the second half, would there be sufficient patients to actually make a judgment – for us to make a judgment between the two different molecules in the triple, and more importantly whether or not there is comparative activity in het/min as well as in homozygous cohorts?
+And I'm just curious that as you roll out the press release later in the second half, will there be sufficient patients to actually make a judgment – for us to make a judgment between the two different molecules in the triple, and more importantly, whether or not there is comparative activity in het/min as well as in homozygous cohorts?

 Jeffrey M. Leiden - Vertex Pharmaceuticals, Inc.

 Yeah.
 So let me answer both of those.
-So first of all, with respect to the size of the trial, it may be a little misleading in terms of what you're looking at on ClinicalTrials.gov because we want the four-week trial actually has three parts to it.
-The first part, Part A and Part B are the initial smaller trials, 40 patients het/mins, and 25 patients homozygous.
+So first of all, with respect to the size of the trials, it may be a little misleading in terms of what you're looking at on ClinicalTrials.gov, because we want – the VX-440 trial actually has three parts to it.
+The first part, Part A and Part B, are the initial smaller trials, 40 patients het/mins, and 25 patients homozygous.
 Part C is the 12-week trial with 130 patients, that's what's contributing the good patient number that you're seeing there.
 But Part A and B are the parts that we'll be making the decisions on with the data this year and those were actually quite similar to VX-152.
 VX-152 has 35 patients in Part-A, and about the same number maybe slightly smaller in Part-B. And so in fact, we will have an apples-to-apples comparison.
 We chose the size of those trials, based upon now all these experience that we've had in Phase 2 trials, which is now many, many Phase 2 trials with CFTR modulators.
 And as you know, if you go back and you look at those trials, this kind of size of trial is 20 to 35 patients.
 Each has been very, very informative in every case essentially predicted the Phase 3 results almost precisely.

 So we do have a high level of confidence that we're going to be able to compare these and make decisions based on these trial sizes.
 VX-659 is slightly smaller, it's one cohort of patients and VX-445 again is slightly bigger, but even there, we think we're going to get pretty good reads to be able to make good decisions about which ones to take forward.